Ito calculus without probability in idealized financial markets

 If the margin requirement becomes violated, the trader receives a request, known as a margin call, to add funds to the account.
 If the margin call is ignored, the account can be liquidated.
-We will assume that the margin account provides ``limited recourse'' loans on the part of the broker, so that the trader is not responsible for any possible shortfall after liquidation (although ``limited recourse'' is a common feature of some related kinds of loan, such as stock loans, but not of margin loans themselves).
+We will assume that the margin account provides ``non-recourse'' loans on the part of the broker, so that the trader is not responsible for any possible shortfall after liquidation.

+\begin{remark} Although being non-recourse is a common feature of some related kinds of loan, such as stock loans, margin loans themselves are legally recourse loans in the USA.
+However, the assumption that margin loans are non-recourse is not unusual (\cite{Fortune:2000}, p.~29) and there is a view that ``margin loans, while legally recourse loans, might be in a limbo, somewhere between recourse and nonrecourse'' (\cite{Fortune:2000}, p.~38). \end{remark}

 \ifFULL\bluebegin In fact, all margin accounts in the USA seem to be ``full recourse''.
 I have read on the Internet that, for most brokers, there are no further sanctions after liquidation.
 I thought this is plausible because in the US people can turn in the keys without punishment when the equities in their homes become negative; but in fact whereas non-recourse mortgages are common in the US, margin accounts are always full-recourse (non-recourse stock loans are widely advertised, but they are much more restrictive than margin loans; e.g., they have a more or less fixed term, between 1 and 3 years, and do not cover short sales). \blueend\fi